Visually Descriptive Language Model for Vector Graphics Reasoning: Introduction

-For our initial question, we explore vectorizing a rasterized image using the Scalable Vector Graphics (SVG) representation, which describes a scene with paths (e.g., polygons and splines) and their corresponding measurements and positions.
+For our initial question, we explore encoding a rasterized image via vectorization with SVG representation, which describes a scene with paths (e.g., polygons and splines) and their corresponding measurements and positions.
 SVG representations, by nature, are unbiased towards high-level semantics and can capture low-level visual details in text.
-The vectorization process can be faithfully accomplished with an off-the-shelf, rule-based raster-to-vector algorithm.
-However, despite being text-based, SVG is insufficient for language reasoning.
-Our preliminary experiments (\S\ref{sec_app:preliminary_exp}) demonstrate that existing large language models (LLMs) are unable to interpret machine-generated SVG codes in zero-shot settings.
-Moreover, finetuning a model to reason about raw SVG codes can be inefficient and infeasible without corresponding task-specific annotations.
+The vectorization process can be faithfully accomplished with an rule-based raster-to-vector algorithm.
+However, such machine-generated SVG is often noisy and far from natural language, making it insufficient for language reasoning.
+Our preliminary experiments (\S\ref{sec_app:preliminary_exp}) demonstrate that existing foundation models are unable to interpret machine-generated SVG codes in zero-shot settings.
+Another key challenge lies in the scarcity of end-to-end instruction tuning data containing $\langle$SVG, question, answer$\rangle$ triplets, making direct fine-tuning infeasible.

-To address the challenge posed in our latter question, we propose training a language model to align the extracted SVG paths to an intermediate symbolic representation, which can directly be leveraged by foundation models such as LLMs or LMMs for low-level visual reasoning.
-We introduce \textbf{\bl(\blabbr)}, which bridges the low-level SVG codes and the high-level language space for reasoning about \imgtype.
-Specifically, we train an LLM-based~\citep{jiang2023mistral} SVG-to-\blabbr model, which transforms the raw SVG paths into a set of primitive attributes (e.g., shape, position) with corresponding predicted values (e.g., rectangle, pixel coordinates of the vertices).
+To bridge this perception-reasoning gap and address data scarcity, we propose translating the low-level SVG paths to a higher-level intermediate symbolic representation, referred to as \textbf{\bl(\blabbr)}, which can directly be leveraged by foundation models for multimodal reasoning.
+Specifically, we learn an LLM-based~\citep{jiang2023mistral} SVG-to-\blabbr model, which transforms the raw SVG paths into a set of primitive attributes (e.g., shape, position) with corresponding predicted values (e.g., rectangle, pixel coordinates of the vertices).
 See Figure~\ref{fig:teaser} in the blue box for an example.
-Notably, the \blabbr representation contains primitive attributes that are universal across \imgtype, and thus can be learned with procedurally generated $\langle$SVG, \blabbr{}$\rangle$ pairs without task-specific annotations.
-Since \blabbr is more structured and closer to natural language, it allows for direct interpretation by pretrained foundation models.
+Notably, the \blabbr representation consists of primitive attributes that serve as fundamental building blocks for \imgtype, enabling learning from procedurally synthesized $\langle$SVG, \blabbr{}$\rangle$ pairs without requiring task-specific annotations. \blabbr{} filters out unnecessary noise in SVGs, enhancing the semantics of perception and facilitating subsequent reasoning.
+Currently, we limit the scope of the SVG-to-PVD model to simple compositions of geometric primitives, for which synthetic data can be generated without human annotation.
+We leave generalization to entirely open-domain images as future work.